coronalabs/corona-docs/markdown/tutorial/events/continuousActions/index.markdown

 As you can see, the `handleController()` function currently handles the `"began"` and `"ended"` phases of the touch&nbsp;&mdash; when the player touches within the bounds of a button, we can start firing the weapon and, when the player lifts off, we can stop firing.
 However, there is a __very__ important case which you must account for: the <nobr>__slide-off__</nobr> case.

-Internally, Corona generates an `"ended"` phase when the user's touch lifts off an object, but this only occurs if the touch location is <nobr>__over the object__</nobr> at that point.
-By default, Corona will __not__ generate an `"ended"` event if the user touches an object, slides their finger outside of its content bounds, and then releases.
+Internally, CORONA_CORE_PRODUCT generates an `"ended"` phase when the user's touch lifts off an object, but this only occurs if the touch location is <nobr>__over the object__</nobr> at that point.
+By default, CORONA_CORE_PRODUCT will __not__ generate an `"ended"` event if the user touches an object, slides their finger outside of its content bounds, and then releases.
 Thus, unless we take steps to account for this, the player can slide their touch outside of the bounds of the button region rectangle, release, and the weapon will continue firing!

 To prevent this, we can add another check using the `"moved"` event phase.
 As its name implies, this phase is triggered every time the player's finger moves from the initial touch point.
 Using&nbsp;it, we can ensure that the weapon stops firing when the player slides their touch outside the bounds of a button: